beancount/fava/fava/help/extensions.md

 ## `fava-extension`

 A Python module to load as extension.
-The paths used by fava are searched along with what is set via the fava option `extensions-dir`.
+The path of the Beancount file is searched in addition to anything on the Python path.
 Single python files will also be searched - so for example a `my_extension.py` could be used by giving `my_extension`.
 Note that Python has a global namespace for currently loaded modules, so try avoiding simple names that might coincide with some Python